3vincent/chromium-updater-FreeSMUG/README.markdown

 When an update is found:
-    1. When Chromium is running: the script will send a Message via OS X Notification Center, telling you to install the update manually by running `$ chromium-update`.
+    **1. When Chromium is running**
+    The script will send a Message via OS X Notification Center, telling you to install the update manually by running `$ chromium-update`.
 You could also quit Chromium and wait for the daemon to re-run.
 But depending on the schedule you set, this could take some time.

-    2. When Chromium is not running: the script will install the new version of Chromium in the background, and send a message via Notification Center when the installation is done.
+    **2. When Chromium is not running**
+    The script will install the new version of Chromium in the background, and send a message via Notification Center when the installation is done.

 I run the daemon as a cronjob in crontab every 2 hours: